alvineebai/Alvine-kubernetes/Labs-projects/lab-2-deploy-wordpress-with-pvc/readme.md

+**Note: In this lab we will use the cluster deployed with eksctl in EKS.
+You will also need to enable dynamic storage provisioning using EBS**

 # Lab 3: Deploying WordPress and MySQL with Persistent Volumes (updated)

 In this Lab, we will deploy wordpress and mysql in Kubernetes using persistent storage.